cca/cca_invenio/readme.md

 # CCA InvenioRDM

+> [!WARNING]
+> This project is on hold and will likely never be completed due to the impending closure of CCA.

 CCA InvenioRDM instance.
 This is mostly a cookiecutter Invenio project with some custom settings and vocabularies.
 See our "notes" folder for further documentation.

 ## Setup